dtsmiley/Tank-database/README.md

 # Tank-database
+#Subcategory World War ii

 A python dictionary that holds iconic (and not so iconic) tanks throughout history.
 WIP

+this subcategory will focus on the tanks manufactered and used during the second world war.

 Countries to be included: United States, Germany, Russia, and Great Britian others may be added at later times